 Depression can also manifest itself as physical pain throughout the body, including headaches, stomachaches, and back pain.

-Feelings like there's nothing good left in life or like there's nothing you can do to change your circumstances, could be linked to an underlying case of depression.
+Feelings like there's nothing good left in life, or like there's nothing you can do to change your circumstances, could be linked to an underlying cause of depression.

 While not every person who experiences suicidal thoughts is necessarily depressed, suicidal ideation is definitely one possible symptom associated with this mental illness.